Leveraging Probabilistic Switching in Superparamagnets for Temporal Information Encoding in Neuromorphic Systems: Leveraging the Dynamic Temporal Behavior of MTJs

 \section{Leveraging the Dynamic Temporal Behavior of MTJs}

 In order to design a magnetic device where the intrinsic physics is able to support temporal information encoding, one needs to precisely control the device lifetimes $\tau_P$ and $\tau_{AP}$.
 This is difficult in a superparamagnet under sole external current stimulation.
 As shown in Fig. 1, the external current magnitude and direction controls the time averaged firing rate of the device and both the device lifetimes get modulated together with change in the external current magnitude.
-It is worth mentioning here that the device state has to be read concurrently can be read simultaneously.